enricodeleo/aquasdk/README.md

 - **Response Headers Access**: All API responses include both data and headers, allowing access to important HTTP header information.
 - **Comprehensive Error Handling**: Includes detailed and meaningful error messages.
 - **Support for Associations**: Handling relationships via `.populate()` (if implemented) would mirror Waterline's eager-loading, a standout feature for nested resources.
+- **Configurable HTTP Client**: Support for additional Axios configuration options to customize timeout, headers, and other HTTP client settings.

 ---